processing/Processing-Foundation-GSoC/README.md

 For more information, read the [Google Summer of Code FAQ](https://developers.google.com/open-source/gsoc/faq).

-## Previous year GSoC reports
+## Discover previous GSoC projects at the Processing Foundation
-The Processing Foundation participated in GSoC from 2011-2015 and 2017-2023.
-To get a sense of the kinds of project we work on via GSoC, take a look at these reports.
+The Processing Foundation participated in GSoC from 2011 to 2015 and 2017 to 2023.
+We recommend you review some of these reports to gain valuable insights in the kind of projects we support.
+This will help you craft more effective proposals for this year's GSoC at the Processing Foundation.

 * [GSOC 2023 wrap-up post](https://medium.com/@ProcessingOrg/google-summer-of-code-2023-wrap-ups-961f73edcd1b)
 * [GSOC 2022 wrap-up post](https://medium.com/@ProcessingOrg/google-summer-of-code-2022-wrap-up-post-cb64caa840f0?source=rss------programming-5)